 Joanna, 28: “We have a special podcast for brushing teeth that I listen to with my daughters—they get so excited to listen every day that they remind ME it’s time to brush!”

-Of course, when talking about healthy teeth we need to talk about diet.
+Of course, when talking about healthy teeth, we need to talk about diet.
 You may think that you need to cut certain foods out of your children’s diet to keep their teeth healthy, but all foods can be included with moderation and solid tooth-brushing habits.
-All vitamins and minerals play some role in keeping your children’s mouths healthy,4 however there are a few nutrients in particular that should be included in your children’s diets to help boost their dental health.
-They are included below:
+All vitamins and minerals play some role in keeping your children’s mouths healthy.4 However, there are a few nutrients in particular that should be included in your children’s diets to help boost their dental health.
+Let's take a look at them.

 - Vitamin C